SaraBenita/FaceBook_WinForm_Application/FaceBookWinFormApplicationEx1/ReadMe.md

 - The application follows **Object-Oriented Design Principles**.
 - Diagrams for **Use Cases, Sequence Flow, and Class Structure** are included in the project documentation.
 - Ensure you have a valid Facebook login session for API access.

+### You can view the UML's in the attached Picture folder